hyperledger/fabric-samples/test-network-k8s/docs/README.md

 the Fabric community to quickly get up to speed with a working, local system, author smart contracts, and develop simple blockchain applications.

-While test-network provided a solid foundation for casual Fabric development, the over-reliance on [Docker Compose](https://docs.docker.com/compose/) introduced tremendous, non-trivial complexity when transitioning applications to production.
-Without belaboring the many issues and anti-patterns present in the Compose-based test network, we'll submit that the best path forward is to _align_ the development and production patterns around a common orchestration framework - Kubernetes.
+As a supplement to the docker-compose based test-network, this guide presents an equivalent Fabric network suitable for running sample applications and chaincode, developing Gateway and Chaincode-as-a-Service applications, and harmonizing CI and deployment flows with a unified container framework - Kubernetes.

 Similar to Fabric, Kubernetes introduces a steep learning curve and presents a dizzying array of operational flexibility.
 In this guide, we'll outline the design considerations in the [`./network`](../network)